-Financial instruments that are measured at fair value are classified according to the level of information used to determine such value and which is significant to the determination of fair value as a whole.
+Financial instruments that are measured at fair value are classified according to the level of information used to determine such value and which is significant to the determination of fair value in full.
 The fair value hierarchy comprises the three levels indicated below:

-Level 1 - Inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.

-- Level 2 Inputs are inputs, other than quoted prices included within Level 1, that are observable for the asset or liability, either directly or indirectly; (that is, derived from the prices). - Level 3 Inputs are unobservable inputs for asset or liability (that is, unobservable data).
+- Level 1 Inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date. - Level 2 Inputs are inputs, other than quoted prices included within Level 1, that are observable for the asset or liability, either directly or indirectly; (that is, derived from the prices). - Level 3 Inputs are unobservable inputs for asset or liability (that is, unobservable data).

-As of December 31, 2023 and 2022, the Company does not hold financial instruments measured at fair value.
+As of December 31, 2024 and 2023, the Company does not hold financial instruments measured at fair value.